At Home Dental Hygiene Aids Sunnyvale, CA

 Visit any pharmacy or the health and beauty section of a supermarket today, and you are faced with a large, and many say confusing, array of over-the-counter remedies and devices designed to help you tend to your hygiene and health-care needs.

-There are many high-quality products on the market today.
+There are many high-quality products on the market today for at home dental hygiene.
 There also are many products of dubious value.

 Over-the-counter dental instruments are fraught with danger.
 These include scaling devices and picks.
 Use of the products, even when following the instructions, can put your teeth and the soft tissue of your mouth at risk of tearing, bruising and other injury.
 You also may accidentally chip a tooth.

 It is best to consult Sunnyvale Dental Care office instead of trying to do a repair job yourself.

 Never before has there been such a dizzying array of toothbrushes on the market.
 Consumers are inundated with new designs, materials, attachments, and colors.

 Sunnyvale dentist Dr. Gupta says, “Whatever toothbrush design you choose, the most important thing is that you use the toothbrush-at least three times a day.”
 Toothbrushes accomplish one major purpose: removing plaque.
 A good quality toothbrush with well-made bristles will accomplish that.

 Moreover, how long you spend brushing your teeth is as critical as how often you brush your teeth.
 Many people simply brush for a few seconds, spit, and place the toothbrush back in the cup.
 Most family dentists recommend to spend at least 3 minutes brushing your teeth.
 This helps to ensure that the brush doesn’t miss hard-to-reach or often neglected surfaces.
 Use short, circular motions and brush at a 45-degree angle.

 Following are some tips for choosing a toothbrush: